Mithril Certificate Chain in depth

 The message MSG(p,n)

-is a map of multiple values associated with their respective keys and provides a way to add more informations in the certificates without breaking the chain itself.
-These can be any message that the signers are able to compute deterministically thanks to the Cardano consensus: an immutable files snapshot, the Utxo set, the stahe distribution, ...
+is a map of multiple values associated with their respective keys.
+It provides a way to add more information to the certificates without breaking the chain itself.
+Added items can be any message that the signers can compute deterministically thanks to the Cardano consensus – an immutable files snapshot, the UTXO set, stake distribution, etc.

 The trigger represents the instant at which a certificate should be created.
-It is combined, with at least the associated epoch to create the Beacon of the certificate.
-In the current implementation, this trigger is a new Immutable File Number.
-The epoch creation and the trigger creation processes may be uncorrelated.
+It is combined with at least the associated epoch to create a beacon of the certificate.
+In the current implementation of the Cardano node database snapshot, this trigger is a new immutable file number.

 CHAIN_VERIFY[C(p,n(p))] = CERT_VERIFY[C(p,n(p)] ^ CERT_VERIFY[FC(n(p))] ^ CERT_VERIFY[FC(n(p)-1)] ^ ... ^ CERT_VERIFY[FC(1)] ^ CERT_VERIFY[GC]